cogu/cutil/README.md

 * [cogu/adt](https://github.com/cogu/adt)

-The unit test project(s) assumes that the repos are cloned (separately) into a common directory as seen below.
+The unit test project assumes that the repos are cloned side by side into a common directory.

 * adt
 * cutil (this repo)